Restricted Receptive Fields for Face Verification: Experiment

 \section{Experiment}

 \textbf{Dataset.} We evaluate the verification performance of the proposed method on seven benchmark datasets.
-LFW \cite{huang2008labeled}, CFP-FP \cite{sengupta2016frontal}, CPLFW \cite{zheng2018cross}, CALFW \cite{zheng2017cross}, and AGEDB \cite{moschoglou2017agedb} are commonly used in recent face recognition research and provide high-quality images for assessing robustness to age and pose variations.
+LFW \cite{huang2008labeled}, CFP-FP \cite{sengupta2016frontal}, CPLFW \cite{zheng2018cross}, CALFW \cite{zheng2017cross}, and AGEDB \cite{moschoglou2017agedb} are commonly used in recent face recognition research for assessing robustness to age and pose variations.
 In addition, the Eclipse (ECL) and Hadrian (HAD) datasets \cite{wu2024goldilocks} are used to evaluate performance under variations in illumination and facial hair.
-We follow the commonly utilized approach, that is, 10-fold cross-validation for all dataset to report verification rates.

 In our experiments, we use two receptive field sizes, $56 \times 56$ and $28 \times 28$, on $112 \times 112$ face images to evaluate the verification performance.
-The layouts of these receptive fields are illustrated in Fig. \ref{fig:receptive_fields}.
 We first analyze the verification performance of individual patches by training the CNNs described in Section \ref{sec:region-based}.
 Each model is trained for 20 epochs on the WebFace4M dataset \cite{zhu2021webface260m}, using the ResNet100 architecture \cite{he2016deep}.
 For the $56 \times 56$ patches, the network retains the same number of parameters as in \cite{deng2019arcface} with $112 \times 112$ inputs, as we use a stride of 1 instead of 2 in the first ResNet block.
 On the other hand, for the $28 \times 28$ patch size, the feature map reduces to $4 \times 4$ in the last ResNet block, resulting in fewer parameters in the fully-connected layer compared to the baseline approach \cite{deng2019arcface}.